Kale and spinach sauce

-This kale and spinach sauce make a nutritious delight to go with so many starchy-dishes; blend it in a jiffy.
+This kale and spinach sauce is a nutritious delight to go with so many starchy-dishes; blend it in a jiffy.

 Everything of course depends on the freshness of your greens; wilted, old kale and spinach leaves are awful.
-So we choose to plant them in our garden; two of the easiest veggies to grow in the patch.
+So we choose to plant them in our garden; two of the easiest veggies to grow at home.

-Just make sure you keep your hens out; they need the lutein in dark-green leafy vegetables even more than we do.
+Just make sure you keep your hens out; they too need the lutein in dark-green leafy vegetables even more than we do.
+They will devastate your patch.
 A blind chicken would very soon be a dead bird.

-We've heard it so many times before how starches, and particularly those that have been refined, add the inches onto our girths, in all the wrong-places; even potato alas.
+We've heard it so many times before how starches, particularly those that have been refined add the inches onto our girths in all the wrong-places; even potato alas.

 You can also cool the starch overnight and then reheat it; this is known as retrogradation.
 The structure changes making it more difficult for the enzymes in your gut to reach the carbohydrate chains, slowing the release of the offending glucose-molecules.